Beth Plale

-Beth A. Plale is Michael A. and Laurie Burns McRobbie Bicentennial Professor of Computer Engineering at Indiana University.
-She is known for her work on open science, trust in artificial intelligence, and the policy implications of data science.
+Beth A. Plale is the Executive Director of the School of Computer and Data Sciences at the University of Oregon, Eugene, OR USA.
+She is known for her work on open science, trust in artificial intelligence, fairness and reproducibility, and the policy implications of data science.

 Education and career

 Plale has a B.Sc. in computer science from the University of Southern Mississippi (1984).
 She then received an M.B.A. from University of La Verne (1986) and an M.S. from Temple University (1992).
-In 1998 she earned her Ph.D. from State University of New York Binghamton.
+In 1998 she earned her Ph.D. from State University of New York Binghamton, jointly supervised by Sudhir Aggarwal and Karsten Schwan.

 Following her Ph.D. she was a postdoctoral fellow at Georgia Institute of Technology.
 In 2001, she moved to Indiana University as a tenure track professor.
 In 2009 she became director of the Data To Insight Center and Executive Director of the Pervasive Technology Institute in 2021.

 In 2013, Plale was one of the founding scientists of the Research Data Alliance, a group working to improve open access to data.
 From 2017 until 2021, Plale was a science advisor at the National Science Foundation.